Cloud Club: Composition

-Charles McGrath of The New York Times stated that the space overall "seems almost preposterously small by today's standards" and because of all of the facilities inside it, its "backstage" areas "must have felt like a submarine - or, rather, like a very cramped airship."
+McGrath stated that the space overall "seems almost preposterously small by today's standards" and because of all of the facilities inside it, its "backstage" areas "must have felt like a submarine - or, rather, like a very cramped airship."

 The 66th floor was the point of entry into the club.
 Cloud motifs were used in the entry area.
 The pilasters and friezes were in a neo-Classical style.
 The bathrooms and elevator surrounds used an Art Deco style.
 The flooring was made of pegged planks.
 This floor had a bar and grill room, done in an "olde English" style, which used leaded glass doors, wood beams, chandeliers of wrought-iron, and floors in pegged planks.
 It also had a Tudor-style lounge decorated in oak paneling in a mortise-and-tenon style.

 The main dining room, on the 67th floor, was located on the club's south side and had a capacity of 30 people.
 The north wall had a mural of Manhattan.
 The room was decorated with etched glass sconces and granite columns.
 The room had a view of New York City.
 The vaulted ceiling, in a Cathedral style, had a cloud mural.
 McGrath described it as having "a futuristic, Fritz Lang sort of look".
 A Renaissance-style staircase in marble and bronze connected the dining room with the 66th floor.

 The private dining room for Walter Chrysler was located on the 67th floor.
 It used black etched paneling, and included an etched frieze of automobile workers.
 This room had a view of Central Park.
 There was another private dining room that was for Texaco.
 It included a mural of an oil refinery, the Texaco logo, and a truck.
 It "was reputed to be the grandest men's room in all of New York" according to McGrath.
 The facility also had a stock ticker room.

 The service areas included a barber shop, a humidor, kitchens, and a locker room.
-During the Prohibition alcohol was stored in cabinets in the locker room.
+During Prohibition alcohol was stored in cabinets in the locker room.